-We also maintain a 401(k) plan for non-union employees at our Bremen MBC facility.
-These employee matching contributions were suspended by the Company on January 1, 2009 and will be evaluated in the future for reinstatement based on economic conditions.
-We also maintain three 401(k) plans for our union employees.
-Subject to various limits, union employees are entitled to defer up to 25% of their annual salary on a pre-tax basis.
+We also maintain a 401(k) plan for non-exempt employees at some of our facilities.
+Subject to various limits, non-exempt employees are entitled to defer up to 25% of their annual salary on a pre-tax basis.
 We make employer contributions (matching and, in some cases, non-elective contributions) based on requirements in applicable collective bargaining agreements.